networktocode/workshop-implementing-cicd-documentation/Lab_5_Generate_Configs/README.md

 git switch Lab_5_Generate_Configs
 ```

+3. Navigate to the main `.gitlab-ci.yml` pipeline file and update your tag to what you deployed in the first lab.
+Make sure to update the tag with the one you created!

 ## Ensure Container Lab Topology is up

 In Lab 4 we started our Containerlab topology.
 Quickly make sure that is still up and the Mgmt IPs haven't changed.